thatlittleboy/lgtm-db/README.md

                         with ^ and ends with $.
 For non-regex conditions, a simple substring check is used.
 Multiple conditions are supported.
 Exclusions are given higher priority over inclusions.
+  -wd WIDTH, --width WIDTH
+                        Specify the width of the output gif.
+A non-positive width will result in an error.
+Only applicable for HTML.
 ```

 ### Browser user script